gauravjangam23/Data-Analysis-Project2/README.md

 -	Certain products show a strong correlation between high ratings and high sales, indicating customer preference patterns

 ## Final Conclusion
-The dashboard demonstrates that sales performance is driven by a combination of regional demand, product popularity, and customer satisfaction.
-Using Microsoft Power BI and Power Query, the project transforms raw sales data into meaningful insights through interactive visualizations.
+The dashboard demonstrates that sales performance is driven by a combination of regional demand, product popularity, and customer satisfaction, Using Microsoft Power BI and Power Query, the project transforms raw sales data into meaningful insights through interactive visualizations.

 The analysis helps :
 -	Identify high-revenue regions and top-performing products
 -	Understand customer behavior and payment preferences